Kids on Campus: Newtown: Ages 10-12

 *This camp goes out fishing every day and campers will experience the summer heat.
 It is highly recommended campers bring hat, sunscreen, extra water and wear clothing and shoes that parents and campers don’t mind getting dirty or wet.
 The campers will take water and shade breaks throughout the day.
 Campers will be fishing in the rain; however, if there is a severe storm, the camp will be inside.

-Wildlife Exploration RCHYC 6205 C07
+Wilderness Exploration RCHYC 6205 C01

 *This camp goes out hiking every day at Tyler State Park and campers will experience the summer heat.
 It is highly recommended campers bring hat, sunscreen, extra water and wear clothing and shoes that parents and campers don’t mind getting dirty or wet.
 The campers will take water and shade breaks throughout the day.

-Kids on Campus After Care for August 7-11, 2023 RCHYC 8000 C08
+Kids on Campus After Care for June 30-July 4, 2025 RCHYC 8000 C03

-Kids on Campus After Care for Week 8 - August 7-11, 2023
+Kids on Campus After Care for Week 3 - June 30-July 4, 2025

 After Care Hours – 3:30 pm to 5:30 pm

 Parents/Guardians must register their camper for After Care the Monday before camper’s camp begins.
 Campers who are enrolled in the After Care program will be taken to After Care at the end of the regular camp day.
-The After Care Program is located in the Gallagher Room in the Rollins building on campus.
+The After Care Program is located in the Solarium Room in the Rollins building on campus.
 Parents/Guardians must show Photo I.D. when picking up their camper.

 Parents/Guardians must talk with the After Care Leader for any issues and/or concerns that occurred during After Care hours.